About McCormick Dementia Research

 McCormick Dementia Research is committed to conducting, supporting, sharing and engaging in research activity that enhances the lives of people living with dementia and their caregivers.

-Based in London, Ontario, and founded by the McCormick Care Group (formerly the Women’s Christian Association), McCormick Dementia Research was developed to formalize the organization’s research interests, which began nearly 10 years ago.
+Based in London, Ontario, and founded by the McCormick Care Group (formerly the Women’s Christian Association), McCormick Dementia Research was developed to formalize the organization’s research interests, which began in the early 2000’s.
 Over this time, the McCormick Care Group has participated in several research projects with organizations including Western University, Fanshawe College, Lawson Health Research Institute and Baycrest Health Services.
 All of these projects have been focused on improving how we care for people with dementia and how we can help them and their caregivers achieve an enhanced quality of life.
-More